 Consistent with Georgetown’s Jesuit identity, students approach international affairs with a concern for ethics and morality.
 They are encouraged to become engaged citizens, and upon graduation, students will have the knowledge and ingenuity necessary to serve their communities and the world.

-To understand difficult global problems, BSFS students need knowledge from many academic disciplines.
-A complex issue like war, for example, requires students to understand politics, economics, history, religion, and culture, among other areas of study.
+To understand difficult global problems, SFS students need knowledge from many academic disciplines.
+A complex issue like war, for example, requires students to understand politics, economics, history, science, religion, and culture, among other areas of study.

 The Core Curriculum (“the Core”) offers students a deep foundation on which their major and elective courses are built while instilling values of citizenship and service.
-SFS students take the SFS Core (Proseminar, Government, History, Economics, Science and Map of the Modern World) in addition to the University Core requirements (Theology, Philosophy, Writing, HALC and Engaging Diversity).
+SFS students take the SFS Core (Proseminar, Government, History, Economics and Map of the Modern World) or the BSBGA Core in addition to the University Core requirements (Science, Theology, Philosophy, Writing, HALC and Engaging Diversity).
 Together these courses give students the knowledge they need to understand and solve problems while maintaining the broad nature of a liberal arts education.